-The pre-declaration of Schroders voting intentions follows prior engagement activity with the companies on these specific themes and this escalation is the next step of our active ownership process.
+The pre-declaration of Schroders voting intentions follows prior engagement activity with the companies on these specific themes, with this escalation being the next step of our active ownership process.

 In total, Schroders is today unveiling its voting intentions for 11 resolutions at the three companies next week.
 This follows the publication of Schroders Engagement Blueprint which has set new standards on active ownership and targets on engagement.